 Wearing your hearing aids all day, every day means they’ll inevitably be exposed to debris in your environment.
 This can include dust, sweat, moisture and even makeup or hair products.
 While some of the debris is natural and inevitable—such as sweat—avoid using hair spray, applying cosmetics or washing your face while wearing your hearing aid.
 If these products come in contact with your device, they can build up inside the chambers and limit its effectiveness.
 Do your best to keep your hearing aid protected from moisture and rain to prevent water damage.
 Be sure to wipe off your device each day for optimal hearing aid maintenance.

-Storing your hearing aid in a drying chamber each night can help preserve the technology, drying out any moisture that has accumulated during the day.
-It’s best to remove the battery and leave the battery door open while these sit in their case or dehumidifier overnight.
+Storing your hearing aid in a drying chamber each night is important hearing aid maintenance, because it helps preserve the technology, drying out any moisture that has accumulated during the day.
+It’s best to remove the hearing aid battery and leave the battery door open while these sit in their case or dehumidifier overnight.
 This step also plays a big role in preserving battery life.
 If for some reason you won’t be wearing a pair of hearing aids for an extended period of time, it’s even more important to take out the batteries.
 Otherwise, potential battery corrosion could damage the technology and limit your hearing aid lifespan.

 When your hearing aid battery is about to die, you’ll hear a beep indicating that it’s time to replace it.
 To preserve your hearing aid’s functionality, check your batteries and battery compartment on a regular basis.
 It’s possible for debris to get caught in this area, which can impact how well your device functions.